Stonks2Moon/Privatkundenbroker-Frontend/README.md

 # MoonStonks (private-moonstonks)

-Trade the best stonks to the moon
+Trade the best stonks to the moon! 🚀🌑

 ## Hinweise